-The beauty of the Lightning Network is that it can not only provide a better alternative to already existing payment systems, but also facilitate the creation of the completely new types of applications.
+The beauty of the Lightning Network is that it can not only provide a better alternative to already existing payment systems, but also facilitate the creation of completely new types of applications.

-Have you ever realised you kept paying a subscription fee, even though you barely used a service?
+Have you ever realized you kept paying a subscription fee, even though you barely used a service?
 What if the service instead of a monthly fee was charging you by a minute or maybe even by a second?
-This type of business is currently not a viable option due to high fees for processing card transactions.
-How about receiving your salary every hour (or even every minute) instead of once or twice per month.
+This type of business is currently not a viable option due to the high fees for processing card transactions.
+How about receiving your salary every hour (or even every minute) instead of once or twice per month?
 This is where the Time Value of Money comes to play.

 With the Lightning Network micropayments become a new possibility.
 This opens the world to a new concept of ‘streaming money’, a new way of transacting that was hard to imagine before.